LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 client:GetCharacter():GetInventory():Add("test")
 ```

-So in these two examples, the whole deal of instancing items is done for you in Helix!
+So in these two examples, the whole deal of instancing items is done for you in Lilia!

 # Hooks
 You will need to modify the function name and arguments for your schema or plugin hooks.